JedDevs/TouchedPlus/README.md

 # TouchedPlus
 Raycast Based Collision Detection For Primitive Objects

-**Accurate** Collision Detection for BaseParts, compatible with all primitive objects but made for cuboids.
+**Accurate** Collision Detection for BaseParts, compatible with all primitive objects but made for cuboids. <br>
 **Example:** Adds Touched & Touch Ended for one BasePart.

 ```lua